 We recommend that students should start their student loan search by taking out federal student loans.
 Federal student loans are loans from the government and made directly to students.
-These loans require no payments as long as the student is enrolled in school at least halftime.
+These loans require no payments as long as the student enrolls in school at least halftime.

 These student loans tend to have more favorable interest rates and repayment plans.
-In fact, some federal loans are “subsidized” which means that your student loan interest is paid by the US Department of Education when you are in school, a period of deferment, and in a post-graduate grace period.
+In fact, some federal loans are “subsidized” which means that the US Department of Education pays your student loan interest when you are in school, a period of deferment, and in a post-graduate grace period.